axilleas/ansible-role-discourse/README.md

 --------------

 In` defaults/main.yml` you will find variables that you normally don't need to edit.
-In `vars/main.yml` there are variables like the hostname or the smpt server that you must change.
+In `vars/main.yml` there are variables like the hostname or the SMTP server that you must change.

 Place any variables that contain sensitive information in `vars/private.yml`.